In this section learn about:

 - A member component, comprising member contributions including amounts notionally carried over from DFRDB, plus earnings on these amounts

-- An employer component, defined based on a member’s period of membership and final average salary (FAS); this component is unfunded, expect for the portion relating to the employer 3% productivity contributions paid fortnightly by the Department of Defence; the cost of unfunded components is met by the employer on an emerging basis from the Consolidated Revenue Fund when benefits fall due.
+- An employer component, defined based on a member’s period of membership and final average salary (FAS); this component is unfunded, except for the portion relating to the employer 3% productivity contributions paid fortnightly by the Department of Defence; the cost of unfunded components is met by the employer on an emerging basis from the Consolidated Revenue Fund when benefits fall due.

 The following video provides an overview of how your MilitarySuper benefit works.